 6006, ave. de Bordeaux, Montreal

-Acupuncture for Pregnancy and Labour Acupuncture can be helpful during pregnancy (particularly to assist breech baby to turn between 31-34 weeks) and as aid during labour in facilitating greater ease.
+Acupuncture for Fertility, Pregnancy and Labour Acupuncture can be helpful during pregnancy (particularly to assist breech baby to turn between 31-34 weeks) and as aid during labour in facilitating greater ease.
 Acupuncture can also help to treat infertility (women and men) and address fertility issues, a field in which Aina Zhang specialises.
 Aina Zhang, Clinique SinoCare 4177 Decarie Blvd, (514) 483-6669

 Birthing Center -Maison de Naissance If you would like to prepare for a natural childbirth with the guidance of a midwife, these centers are an excellent choice.
 Fees covered under Quebec Medicare (RAMQ).
 Space is very limited so call as early as possible to secure a space.